MicrosoftDocs/entra-docs/docs/id-governance/tutorial-mover-custom-workflow-portal.md

 To complete this tutorial, you must satisfy the prerequisites listed in this section before starting the tutorial as they won't be included in the actual tutorial.
 Two accounts are required, one account for the user becoming a full-time employee(job profile change), and another account that acts as it's manager.
 The user account must have the following attributes set:

-- An employee you want to run the workflow on.
+- An existing user you want to run the workflow on with a manager attribute set, and the manager account should have a mailbox to receive an email.
-- Manager attribute must be set, and the manager account should have a mailbox to receive an email
+- A security group named *Sales* within your tenant.

 Detailed breakdown of the relevant attributes: